777 Charlie OTT Release Date And Time: The Man-Dog Story Starring Rakshit Shetty Will Stream On Voot

 Charlie is written by Kiranraj K and has dialogues penned by Raj B Shetty and Abhijit Mahesh.
 Music is composed by Nobin Paul and Aravind Kashyap cinematographed the film.
 The movie is bankrolled by Rakshit Shetty and GS Gupta.

 Rakshit Shetty's 777 Charlie has been made with an budget of 20 crore and had sensational box office run at Karnataka and worldwide box office and collected around 103 crore gross and becomes all time blockbuster.
+777 Charlie stands as 3rd highest grosser movie in kannada film industry after KGF series with this Rakshit Shetty becomes most wanted actor in sandalwood industry.
 Sangeetha Sringeri, Raj B Shetty, Danish Sait, and Bobby Simha can be seen playing crucial roles in the film.